• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Chinese Imperial Dog dogs have great intelligence.
+• Intelligence Rating: Smart: The Chinese Imperial Dog dogs have great intelligence.

-• Health Issues: Chinese Imperial Dogs are commonly healthy dogs.
+• Health Concerns: Chinese Imperial Dogs are commonly healthy dogs.

-• Apartment Friendly: Very house-friendly dog the Chinese Imperial Dog breed.
+• Apartment Adaptability: Very house-friendly dog the Chinese Imperial Dog breed.

 • Shedding Level: Chinese Imperial Dog dogs are low shedders.